2018 Minnesota Holstein Association Resolutions

 Whereas, Minnesota Holstein human resources are the wealth of our organization,

-Therefore, be it resolved that the membership of the Minnesota Holstein Association (MHA), friends and guests present express of our thanks to Jenn Landman, our past executive secretary; Amanda Bedtke, business manager; Chelsey Asche, marketing manager; Sarah Beck, intern; Gil Silvers, graphic artist; the MHA Board of Directors, committee members, volunteers and hosts who directed and assisted in the success of any aspect of the Minnesota Holstein Association, with special recognition for the production of the Midwest Holsteins News.
+Therefore, be it resolved that the membership of the Minnesota Holstein Association (MHA), friends and guests present express our thanks to Amanda Bedtke, business manager; Chelsey Asche, marketing manager; the MHA Board of Directors, committee members, volunteers and hosts who directed and assisted in the success of any aspect of the Minnesota Holstein Association, with special recognition for the production of the Midwest Holsteins News.

 Resolution 37: Thanks to our Volunteers and Event Hosts

-Be it resolved that the members of the Minnesota Holstein Association (MHA), friends and guests present express our thanks to the hosts of the 2017 Minnesota Holstein Field Day, Friese Family; to the hosts of the 2017 Minnesota Holstein State Show, the McCleod County Holstein Club; and to the Minnesota PDCA and Minnesota Ayrshire Breeder’s Association for hosting the 2018 All-Breeds Convention.
+Be it resolved that the members of the Minnesota Holstein Association (MHA), friends and guests present express our thanks to the hosts of the 2018 MN Holstein Field Day, the Malone Family, to the Hosts of the MN State Show, The Carver Wright Hennepin Holstein Club and to the Houston County Holstein Club for hosting the 2019 All-Breeds Convention.

 Resolution 38: In Respect to our departed Holstein friends